Shamsneha/ATB8X-APIAutomationFramework/README.md

 ### API Automation Framework with the CRUD of Restful Booker

 mvn test -Dsurefire.suiteXmlFiles=testng.xml
+## API Automation Framework with the CRUD of Restful Booker

+mvn test -Dsurefire.suiteXmlFiles=testng.xml

 Screenshot 2023-10-31 at 12 25 55 PM
 Tech Stack